Softwoods

 Black locust trees (Robinia pseudoacacia) are known for their rot-resistant properties.
 This is because the heartwood of the black locust tree contains a natural preservative called robinin, which makes it highly resistant to decay and insect damage.
 Here are some of the key properties of black locust that make it such a popular choice for outdoor use:

-Studies have found that arsenic and copper can accumulate in the soil over time, potentially reaching levels that are harmful to plant growth and ecosystem health.
-These chemicals can also leach into surface and groundwater, potentially contaminating drinking water sources and harming aquatic life.
+Studies show that arsenic and copper accumulate in soil over time, reaching levels that can inhibit plant growth and disrupt ecosystems.
+These toxins also enter surface and groundwater, contaminating drinking water supplies and harming aquatic life.

-Black Locust native growing areas are concentrated in the Eastern United States, with the highest concentration in the state of Ohio.
-Although native to Eastern North America, this tree will grow in micro-climate areas of the Western States and Canada, principally the central interior of British Columbia, Canada and Washington State.
+Black locust trees are native to the Eastern United States, with the highest concentrations found in Ohio.
+While primarily an Eastern species, black locust can also thrive in specific microclimates across the Western U.S. and Canada, particularly in the central interior of British Columbia and Washington State.

 Typical tree plantations cultivate trees in parallel rows over large acreages.
 These mono-cropped plantations are susceptible to the elements, particularly wind gusts that can penetrate the spaces between tree rows.
 Bud winterkill is a common occurrence during the dormancy season.